 Policies and procedures respecting job sharing are posted in an appropriate area of the company website.
 The Commission's policy on job sharing will reflect that if an employee or the Commission decides to discontinue a job share, there shall be a 60 day notice period.

 ARTICLE 11 - SALARIES AND ALLOWANCES

 11.1 Salary Rates

-(a) Employees shall be paid in accordance with the salary rates negotiated by the parties to this agreement.
-Salary rates will be increased starting the first pay period after the following dates:
+(a) Employees shall be paid in accordance with the salary rates negotiated by the parties to this Agreement.
+For information purposes the applicable salary rates are recorded in Appendix B.